Today’s featured essential oil helps with respiratory issues like coughing and excess mucus.

 Hundreds of Species of Cedarwood

 Why am I bringing this up?
-Because there are so many genera and species of cedarwood that one could write an entire book just on the these trees.
-According to Tony Burfield in his 2002 article on Cedarwood, commercial cedarwood oils are obtained from 3 main genera of Cupressaceae (that’s the plant family that all cedars belong to):
+Because there are so many genera and species of cedarwood that one could write an entire book on only these trees!
+According to Tony Burfield in a 2002 article on Cedarwood, commercial cedarwood oils are obtained from three primary genera of Cupressaceae (that’s the plant family that all cedars belong to):

 Note: Base